Policy and Procedure Name:

 b.
 A BWC Death

-Subsequent order on a death claim if allowing the request for scheduled loss
+Subsequent Order on a death claim if allowing the request for scheduled loss

 compensation in its entirety as requested and employer is in agreement or did